umddb/datascience-fall14/lab8/README.md

     - `mvn package`: This will compile and create a `jar` file (in target/ directory).
     - `YOUR_SPARK_HOME/bin/spark-submit --class JavaNetworkWordCount --master 'local[4]' target/streaming-project-1.0.jar`
            - Make sure to replace YOUR_SPARK_HOME with the appropriate directory (where you downloaded Spark)

+Note: The `Spark-Assignment/log4j.properties` suppresses all the extraneous output, so the first output you will see will be after 10 seconds.

 ### What does the program do?